RoboDurden/GD32_I2C_Slave/README.md

-`slave: 101674	iRequests: 739	 iReceived: 740` is the uart GD32 debug output starting with it'S `millis()`.
+`slave: 101674	iRequests: 739	 iReceived: 740` is the uart GD32 debug output starting with it's `millis()`.
 GD32 code:

 ```
 // function that executes whenever data is requested by master